 It will do more damage to their economy than any single thing we could do.

-It will just listen, if we ever figure out a way to pull this off, that's beyond anything any president's ever done in terms of uh Russia.
+If we pull this off, that's beyond anything any president's ever done in terms of Russia.

-Um well, this is what I want to ask.
+Well, this is what I want to ask.

 Yeah, I agree with that.

-You know, Germany's at one percent.
+You know, Germany's at 1%.

 Their economy is strong and roaring.

-They should be paying two percent of GDP.
+They should be paying 2% of GDP.

 That's a very good question.

-I think the president asked her that too.
+I think the president asked her that, too.

-If you really believe Russia's a threat, and I do to Western democracies, why would you enrich uh Putin by giving him a gas deal?
+If you really believe Russia's a threat, and I do to Western democracies, why would you enrich Putin by giving him a gas deal?

 So the idea of us having an alternative to Russian gas in Europe, it would be the single most devastating thing we could do to punish Russia for coming after our election.

-Well, look, I think that's the single greatest weapon we have because that is a doubt.
+Well, look, I think that's the single greatest weapon we have because that is the lifeblood of their economy.

 They're a gas station masquerading as a country.

-No, you're you're a hundred percent right.
+No, you're 100% right.

-So how do we get for example we have more natural gas, more coal, more oil reserves?
+So how do we get, for example, we have more natural gas, more coal, more oil reserves.

 Why is everybody laughing?